-Description - Our Portable Dance Floor kits are designed for any level of dancer and are perfect when utilized as a lightweight, modular and portable flooring surface.
-Our Tap Dance kits are very easy to install, are scuff resistant, easy to clean, support rolling loads up to 25,000 Lbs and will look great for years to come.
+Description - Our Modular Dance Floor Kits are designed for any level of dancer and are perfect when utilized as a lightweight, modular and portable flooring surface.
+Our Tap Dance kits are very easy to install, are scuff resistant, easy to clean, and will look great for years to come.

 Recommended Dance Floor Kit Sizes